Skip to main content

 That was advice Douglas recalled from his mentor, former Ravens General Manager Ozzie Newsome, and he has stayed true to his core principle that successful teams are built by people with the right level of commitment, character, and competence, as Douglas looks to develop and sustain to what he characterizes as, "the best culture in sports."

 Since taking the position, Douglas has shown that the search for players never stops.
 He has added starters and contributors in the NFL Draft and undrafted free agency, signed key free agents, both from the onset and throughout the year, and made steadying in-season moves via waiver claims and trades.
-Since his appointment, over 97% of the roster was acquired or extended by him, with over 83% coming in the last two years.
+Heading into the 2024 season, the entire Jets roster was acquired or extended by Douglas.

 For Douglas, roster construction isn't a quick fix.
 "Ultimately, I think when you look at successful organizations, no matter what the sport, you don't see a lot of teams that build long-term success by buying their way out of it," he said in 2020.
 "You see the teams, the organizations that have long-term success, they draft well, and they develop their players."

 Not long after his hiring, Douglas began implementing a variety of programs and initiatives throughout the organization all with the intent of having the "best culture in sports" at One Jets Drive.
-Nearly four years later, Douglas and his staff have seen that plan come to fruition.
-After the success on defense last season, ranking fourth overall in the NFL, and the early contributions of several young offensive players, the culture that Douglas and Saleh have built has become an attractive destination for players around the League, including four-time NFL MVP, Super Bowl XLV MVP, and 10X Pro Bowler Aaron Rodgers.
+Five years later, Douglas and his staff have seen that plan come to fruition.
+After the success on defense the past two seasons, ranking third (2023) and fourth (2022) overall in the NFL, the early contributions of several young offensive players, and a top ranked special teams unit, the culture that Douglas and Saleh have built has become an attractive destination for players around the League, including four-time NFL MVP, Super Bowl XLV MVP, and 10X Pro Bowler Aaron Rodgers.

 Since his hire, Douglas has improved the team's financial flexibility and added a number of draft assets, both by trading players with expiring contracts and draft-day deals.
-Through those deals, most notably the acquisition of two first-round picks and a third-round pick for safety Jamal Adams, as well as a second-round pick, fourth[1]round pick, and sixth-round pick for quarterback Sam Darnold, the Jets have picked in the first two rounds of the 2021, 2022, and 2023 drafts nine times, including six first-round selections.
+Through those deals, most notably the acquisition of two first-round picks and a third-round pick for safety Jamal Adams, as well as a second-round pick, fourth-round pick, and sixth-round pick for quarterback Sam Darnold, the Jets have picked in the first two rounds of the 2021, 2022, 2023, and 2024 drafts 10 times, including seven first-round selections.

 Douglas has added starters and depth throughout the draft, highlighted by the selection of the NFL's 2022 Defensive and Offensive Rookies of the Year in first-team All-Pro cornerback Sauce Gardner and wide receiver Garrett Wilson.
 With both Gardner and Wilson's recognitions, the Jets became just the third team in NFL history to win both awards in the same season.
-Additionally, Douglas saw 2022 second-round rookie running back Breece Hall become the team's leading rusher last year after averaging 5.8 yards a carry while establishing himself as a playmaker within the League.
+Additionally, Douglas' selections in Hall and Wilson helped the Jets become just the sixth team since 1970 with a 1,500-scrimmage yard running back and a 1,000-receiving yard wide receiver in the same season (2023), among players in their rookie or second season.

-Prior to the start of training camp (2023), Douglas further exemplified his commitment to players who fit his vision by extending All-Pro and Pro Bowl defensive lineman Quinnen Williams to a four-year contract extension.
+A key component of Douglas' draft and free agency philosophy is to match character with talent when adding to the roster.
+Prior to the start of training camp last season (2023), Douglas further exemplified his commitment to players who fit his vision by extending All-Pro and Pro Bowl defensive lineman Quinnen Williams and All-Pro linebacker Quincy Williams who originally joined the Jets as a waiver claim by Douglas (2021).

-Since becoming General Manager in 2019, Douglas has overseen a roster that fielded four players who earned First Team All-Pro recognition, an Offensive and Defensive Rookie of the Year, and seven Pro Bowlers.
+Since becoming General Manager in 2019, Douglas has overseen a roster that fielded five players who earned First Team All-Pro recognition, an Offensive and Defensive Rookie of the Year, and eight Pro Bowlers.

 Among the priorities for Douglas has been transforming both the lines – offensive and defensive – into deep and talented units.
-Offensively, in addition to adding first and second round picks through the draft – Becton, Vera[1]Tucker, and Tippmann – has signed free agents, including Pro Bowlers Duane Brown and Tomlinson and veterans Connor McGovern and Wes Schweitzer.
-On the defensive side, draft picks Johnson and McDonald, along with free agent signings Carl Lawson, Quinton Jefferson, Thomas, Al Woods, have teamed with All-Pro Quinnen Williams to form a strength upfront on the Jets defense.
+Offensively, in addition to adding first and second round picks through the draft – Fashanu, Vera-Tucker, and Tippmann – has signed free agents, including All-Pro and Pro Bowler Tyron Smith and veterans John Simpson and Morgan Moses.
+On the defensive side, draft picks Johnson and McDonald, along with acquiring Reddick, and free agent signings Leki Fotu, Javon Kinlaw and Solomon Thomas have teamed with All-Pro Quinnen Williams to form a strength upfront on the Jets defense.

 Using every avenue to help improve the team, Douglas was part of a front office that acquired the players who scored all but two of the team's postseason touchdowns, including four of the five scores in the Super Bowl.
 A trio of 2017 unrestricted free agent signings - LeGarrette Blount, Foles and Alshon Jeffery – as well as a pair of street free agents – Patrick Robinson and Torrey Smith – all contributed scores on the team's title run.
 The Eagles' leading receiver in the Super Bowl, running back Corey Clement, was signed as an undrafted free agent, while the team's leading rusher in the game, running back Jay Ajayi, joined the club as a midseason-trade acquisition.